-Or are they simply exaggerated claims designed to influence your purchase decision?
+Or are they simply words designed to influence your buying decision?

 - Distiller fermentation waste

-Obviously, dog food companies know that raw materials like these couldn’t possibly help sell their products.
-Can you imagine buying a product called…
+Pet food companies know that inferior ingredients like these won’t help them sell their mediocre products.

-If you’re like me, you’ll be shocked to discover the FDA has no regulations or guidelines to protect consumers from misleading claims of superiority like these.
+If you’re like most, you’ll be shocked to learn the FDA1 has no regulations that protect consumers from marketing claims like these.

 “Products labeled as premium or gourmet are not required to contain any different or higher quality ingredients, nor are they held up to any higher nutritional standards than are any other complete and balanced products.”